-Corrosion is a concern within the automotive industry, not only in the form of cosmetic corrosion resistance from a consumer aesthetics perspective, but also for its potential to affect functionality, reliability, and safety of road vehicles.
+Corrosion is a concern within the automotive industry, not only in the form of cosmetic corrosion resistance from a consumer aesthetics perspective, but also for its potential to affect functionality, reliability, and the safety of road vehicles.
 This concern is heightened in light of increasingly stringent emission standards that are driving the industry toward high strength lighter weight materials with significantly different corrosion properties and the potential for mixed metal interactions.

-This symposium is seeking to draw industry experts from automotive OEMs, material suppliers, paint supplies, and Tier 1 suppliers to foster communication within the automotive industry and address industry wide corrosion issues.
+The Automotive Corrosion Symposium seeks to draw industry experts from automotive OEMs, material suppliers, paint supplies and Tier 1 suppliers to foster communication within the automotive industry and address industry wide corrosion issues.

 Call For Abstracts